enricoforti/enricoforti.github.io/index.md

 Enrico Forti is an Assistant Professor of Strategy and the inaugural Director of Research in the Stillman School of Business at Seton Hall University.

 His research program lies at the intersection of strategy and organization theory with a specific interest in strategy evolution in entrepreneurial ventures and coordination and performance in platforms characterized by gig and remote work.
-His work has been published in leading academic journals, such as _Organization Science_, _Strategic Entrepreneurship Journal_, _Journal of Product Innovation Management_, and _Research Policy_.
+His work has been published in leading academic journals, such as _Administrative Science Quarterly_ _Organization Science_, _Strategic Entrepreneurship Journal_, _Journal of Product Innovation Management_, and _Research Policy_.

 Enrico has taught courses and performed research at leading institutions in the US, UK, EU, and China, including Columbia Business School, the UCL School of Management at University College London, the University of Bologna, and Peking University.
 He teaches graduate and undergraduate courses in the area of strategy.